 Albemarle is a medium-sized city located in the state of North Carolina.
-With a population of 16,003 people and six constituent neighborhoods, Albemarle is the 56th largest community in North Carolina.
+With a population of 16,628 people and seven constituent neighborhoods, Albemarle is the 66th largest community in North Carolina.

-The percentage of adults in Albemarle who are college-educated is close to the national average for all communities of 21.84%: 18.88% of the adults in Albemarle have a bachelor's degree or advanced degree.
+In terms of college education, Albemarle is nearly on par with the US average for all cities of 21.84%: 18.60% of adults 25 and older in Albemarle have a bachelor's degree or advanced degree.

-Albemarle is a very ethnically-diverse city.
+Albemarle is an extremely ethnically-diverse city.
 The people who call Albemarle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albemarle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Albemarle include English, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Albemarle include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Albemarle is English.
 Other important languages spoken here include Spanish and Miao/Hmong.